-Currently training will be completed online using self study and meetings using Zoom for lecture information.
+Currently we are planning for this to be an in person training.
+If our environment will not allow fully in person training we will continue to use online using self study and meetings using Zoom for lecture information.
 The last date will be an in person hands on practice session, providing the circumstances allow.

 Contact Debbie Trevino at Claremont Police Department (909) 399-5411 to sign up.

 Being trained on how to respond during an emergency situation or a disaster in your own community, at work, or on vacation is one of the most important things you can do to assist others when professional responders are not immediately available to help.
 CERT members also provide critical support to professional responders during an emergency situation or a disaster.

 The Claremont Police Department, through its Community Emergency Response Team (CERT) provides training for its neighborhoods and businesses through the Neighborhood Safety & Preparedness Program (NSPP).